raxod502/juniper-tools/fragmentation/doc/about.md

 individually and then reassembled at the destination.
 This ensures that packets will be delivered, but it has serious performance implications.
-The main issue is that receiving fragmented packets is extremely slow, since expensive operations must be performed to reassemble the fragments correctly and since the destination must keep all received fragments in memory for a relatively long time until either the final fragment is received or until a timeout.
+The main issue is that receiving fragmented packets is significantly slower than receiving unfragmented packets, since expensive operations must be performed to reassemble the fragments correctly and since the destination must keep all received fragments in memory for a relatively long time until either the final fragment is received or until a timeout.

 For this reason, it is desirable to avoid fragmentation.